 Centre for Anatomy and Human Identification

-This course is taught within Centre for Anatomy and Human Identfication (CAHID).
-The award winning staff of CAHID are amongst the most experienced in the UK in the fields of human identification, forensic anthropology, cranio-facial reconstruction and the study of the human body.
-The Centre is regularly contacted for advice and input in high-profile forensic cases both at home and abroad.
-The cases in which staff have involvement are reflected in much of the research undertaken by the Centre, enabling it to maintain a high profile within the forensic community.
+This course is taught within Centre for Anatomy and Human Identification (CAHID).
+The award winning staff of CAHID are among the most experienced in the UK in the fields of human identification, forensic anthropology, cranio-facial reconstruction and the study of the human body.
+The Centre is regularly contacted for advice and input in high-profile forensic cases both at home and abroad and all staff who run and teach on the courses are accredited at FA I - the highest level of accreditation possible in the UK.
+The cases involving our staff inform much of the research undertaken by the Centre.
+This enables us to maintain a high profile within the forensic community.

 The Centre was awarded a prestigious Queen's Anniversary Prize for Higher Education in November 2013.
 Presented in recognition of 'world class excellence', the Queen's Anniversary Prizes are among the most highly-regarded awards for the UK's universities and colleges.